erskin19/TC349/week2/fishbowl/doc/html.md

 Finally, an optimized version of the latest Google Analytics tracking code is included.
 Google recommends that this script be placed at the top of the page.
-Factors to consider: if you place this script at the top of the page, you’ll be able to count users who don’t fully load the page, and you’ll incur the max number of simultaneous connections of the browser.
+Factors to consider: if you place this script at the top of the page, you’ll be able to count users who don’t flily load the page, and you’ll incur the max number of simlitaneous connections of the browser.

 Further information: